Follow us on Twitter!

 I am a vintage candy packaging collector, but beyond that, I’ve also long been buying and collecting current candy packaging, too.
 It’s all a part of putting the older pieces into historical perspective.
 In five years all of the stuff … Continue reading

+[Note: CollectingCandy.com posted a significant update to this article in March of 2013.]
 I will admit to coming around to the goodness of the Munch bar a bit later in life.
 As a kid, it wasn’t my thing.
-If I recall, my brother dug this one, and I would sample one from time-to-time.
+If I … Continue reading

 Rock candy has always been a fun concept, though the crystallized-sugar-on-a-string style is not the only kind out there.
 I think I first saw jelly bean-like confections designed to look like rocks, all the way back in the 1970′s, during … Continue reading

 For this week’s edition of Wacky Wednesdays, I’m going to cover the original Wacky Packages parody for Milk Duds – Milk Muds.
 This has long-been one of my favorite Wackys, and I think that goes back to when I first … Continue reading

 Whistle Pops, as they were called when I first encountered them, were introduced to United States consumers in 1975.